Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/using/memories.md

 # Taking Screenshots

 By pressing the button combo Start + R2, a screenshot will be saved to `dev_hdd0/photos`.
 Easy enough.
+Should this not work for you, there is another option.
+You can set the custom [pad shortcut](../customizing/pad-shortcuts.md) to “/browser.ps3

 # Recording Video